 Now is the time to replace an outdated (and often out of order) door entry system with a wireless video intercom door entry system.
-This article covers the benefits and what you need to know to make an informed decision when you’re ready to invest in a smart video intercom with door lock release.
+This article covers the benefits and what you need to know to make an informed decision when you’re ready to invest in a smart video intercom with a door lock release.
 Here’s what’s inside:

 - How a wireless smart video intercom with door lock release works

 - Types of door lock release devices

 - Benefits of a wireless video intercom with door release

 - The best wireless video intercom with door release

 How Does a Wireless Smart Video Intercom with Door Lock Release Work?

 A wireless video intercom system requires hardware, think of it as a base station at the building’s entrance.
 It can be mounted flush on the exterior wall or on a pedestal as the situation dictates.
 The resident directory is inside the hardware.
 This is what visitors use to find a tenant.
 The base station also has a speaker, microphone, and camera.
 If the systems comes with a door lock release, the resident can open the door by:

 - Pushing a button on the wired sub-station unit in their apartment to open the door